micjo/waspy/README.md

 After running tox, a folder `venv` will be created.
 This will contain your virtual environment.

-## Hive
+## Mill
-Go to the folder `projects/hive`.
-To run hive, execute the script `run_hive_local.sh` This will, by default, load the `default.toml` file, and open a web-server on port 8000.
-You can change this in the `run_hive_local.sh` script.
+Go to the folder `projects/mill`.
+To run mill, execute the script `run_mill_local.sh` This will, by default, load the `default.toml` file, and open a web-server on port 8000.
+You can change this in the `run_mill_local.sh` script.
 To verify that it is working, open a web-browser and navigate to: `http://localhost:8000`.

 In the `default.toml` configuration file, 2 setups are available.
 A setup is a logical group of hardware controllers.